-But with the right information, account opening strategies, and contacts, you’ll have no problem opening an offshore personal bank account online with solid banks in first world jurisdictions.
-In fact, in many places, it’s actually becoming easier to open accounts remotely, as long as you know who to contact and the nuances of the account opening process.
+But with the right information, offshore account opening strategies, and contacts, you’ll have no problem opening an offshore personal bank account online with solid banks in first-world jurisdictions.
+In fact, in many places, it’s actually becoming easier to open offshore accounts remotely, as long as you know who to contact and the nuances of the account opening process.

-Of course, we’ll also outline how you can get started opening accounts today…
+Of course, we’ll also outline how you can get started opening accounts offshore today…

 Before diving in, don’t forget to download your FREE copy of our Non-Resident Banking Starter Guide, which shares important details on how you can get started banking outside of your home country.